Milan-98/NetFlix-Clone/README.md

 # Netflix Clone

 This is a clone of the Netflix website built using React, React Router, Redux, Axios, movie-trailer, react-loading-skeleton, react-youtube, and Tailwind CSS.
-The website has a responsive design and features a landing page, a page for browsing movies and TV shows, and a detail page for each movie or TV show.
+The website has a responsive design and features a landing page,a page for browsing movies and TV shows, and a detail page for each movie or TV show.

 ## Table of Contents